flokleiser/hydra-vim/README.md

-### Personal adaptation to add vim mode, adapted from https://github.com/Dsm0/hydra/tree/vim-bindings
+##### Flo Personal adaptation to add vim mode, adapted from https://github.com/Dsm0/hydra/tree/vim-bindings

 # Hydra
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->